isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Industrial Water Solutions Demonstration Fund (IWSDF)

-The IWSPF provides funding and technical support to facilitate the execution of approved projects in collaboration with industrial users.
+The IWSPF provides funding and technical support for projects to treat and reclaim fresh water from industrial used water for process reuse.

 <a href="https://www.pub.gov.sg/research/industrialwatersolutions/funding" target="_blank" style="color:#037e8a">Find out more</a>